Master’s in Linguistics – Specialization in Signs, Discourse and Society (SDS)

 Overview

-The Master’s in Linguistics has two specializations : Signs, Discourse and Society (SDS), which is a research-based program, and Expertise in Semiotics and Communication (ESC) which is an applied program.
+The Master’s in Linguistics has two specializations : Sociolinguistics and Discourse Analysis, which is a research-based program, and Expertise in Semiotics and Communication (ESC) which is an applied program.
 Both specialties have the same courses in M1 and branch off in M2.

-The SDS specialization is open to all students interested in the role of language – in the broadest sense, including iconic signs – in social dynamics.
+The Sociolinguistics and Discourse Analysis specialization is open to all students interested in the role of language – in the broadest sense, including iconic signs – in social dynamics.

 It is open not only to holders of a Bachelor’s in Linguistics but also to students of humanities and social sciences (sociology, history, anthropology, political sciences), literature, languages, communication and to students from other fields who hold language in high esteem.